 North Iceland is full of contrasts.
 Active geothermal fields and dramatic volcanic landscapes, colorful villages, age-old turf houses, whale-filled bays, and some of Iceland’s best waterfalls are also found here.

-Ásbyrgi, a very rare geological formation and a magical forest-filled canyon will require quite the detour from the Ring Road, but it is well worth it. Ásbyrgi is a horseshoe-shaped canyon with its walls measuring up to 100 meters (330 feet) in height.
+Ásbyrgi, a very rare geological formation, and a magical forest-filled canyon will require quite the detour from the Ring Road, but it is well worth it. Ásbyrgi is a horseshoe-shaped canyon with its walls measuring up to 100 meters (330 feet) in height.
 The whole canyon is approximately 3.5 kilometers (2.17 miles) long and over 1 kilometer (0.6 miles) wide.
 It is divided through the middle by a distinctive, 25-meter (82 foot) high rock formation.
 A magical woodland of birch and willow offers an absolutely unique hiking opportunity.

 Another recommended detour from the Ring Road is Europe’s most powerful waterfall in terms of volume discharge with an average water flow of 193 m³/s (633 feet³/s).
 The Dettifoss fall is 100 meters (330 feet) wide with a 44-meter (144 foot) drop.
 Standing there and feeling the incredible power of the Earth is hard to describe in words!

 The Lake Mývatn region lies directly next to the Ring Road.
 The fourth largest lake in Iceland has countless tiny islands and is surrounded by enthralling volcanic scenery.
 The site is famous for its very interesting geological features, the so-called stratovolcanoes or Skútustaðagigar.
-They were formed approximately 2,300 years ago when fresh lava covered the wetland.
+They have formed approximately 2,300 years ago when fresh lava covered the wetland.
 The steam eruptions formed a number of picturesque, small craters.